Rilshrink/Minecraft-Disablers/README.md

 Current Disablers:
 Kauri (Is gonna get patched soon),
-OnlyMC Works infinitly,
+OnlyMC Works infinitely,
-Cold Network Disabler (Works for abt 2 minutes and then kicks you to the lobby, staff alerts, no ban)
+Cold Network Disabler (Works for abt 2 minutes and then kicks you to the lobby, staff alerts, no ban), Redesky 'Disabler' allows you to vanilla fly up and down infinitely.